 Your goal should be for your students to be engaged in the classroom at all times.
-If your students are all engaged, guess what?
-You have mastered discipline.
-Again, classroom management will help you.
+If your students are all engaged, then you have mastered discipline.
+Classroom management will help you.

 Please reread the part of this article on making classroom rules.
 If you have not made a list, then you can deal with these minor occurrences in a minor way.
 This is the main reason why you do not want a list with all rules you can think of.
 With rules you must have consequences.
 No rule, there is no consequence that you need to do other than acknowledge the disturbance, and move one.
 So please, again, please forget a list of rules.

 What is the best way to deal with these minor classroom disturbances?

 Call home.
 This is by far the most time-tested reliable way to deal with minor classroom problems.
 But here is a HUGE word of caution.
 This phone call should not be the first time this parent has heard from you.
 You must make some sort of contact with parents first.
 This can be emails or phone calls.

 At the beginning of the school year, take 30 minutes each night and make phone calls.
 It is not a big of deal as it seems.
 Each phone call is short and to the point.
 You are just calling to introduce yourself and say what you hope to accomplish in the upcoming year.
 Even a word how you are glad to have their child.

 Each phone call lasts maybe 2 minutes.
 In 30 minutes, you can do 15 calls.
 In 5 days, you can do 60 home calls.
 If you have an hour each night, do more!
 In two weeks you should have made a first phone call home.
 On the first day of school, you are on the look out for problem students.
 Single these out first to make phone calls.
 But again, these are a friendly introduction phone calls.
 I repeat.
 You cannot make a first call about a discipline problem.
 The parent will wonder who you are and where you have been!